Craig McLean

 Craig McLean (born 25 October 1998) is a British swimmer from Livingston, Scotland.
 McLean attended Deans Community High School before subsequently attending the University of Stirling.
 McLean made his senior debut for Scotland at the 2018 Commonwealth Games while making his debut for Great Britain at the 2018 European Championships.
+In February, 2020, McLean announced his retirement from professional swimming at the age of 22.
+He has one sibling, Rachel McLean.

 Career

 McLean won silver in the boys' 100m freestyle at the 2015 Commonwealth Youth Games.